Fremontodendron: Planting, Pruning and Care

 The substrate should remain moist but not waterlogged.

-Fremontodendron is an easy-to-train bush, perfect for climbing along a brick wall or wooden fence.
+Fremontodendron is an easy-to-train bush, perfect for climbing along a brick wall or a wooden fence.
 Its yellow flowering will create a stunning effect.
-It pairs beautifully with perennial plants featuring mauve or violet flowers planted at its base.
-Fremontodendron works particularly well with lavender, Siberian irises, and thyme, which thrive under the same growing conditions.
-You could also plant an Pittosporum tenuifolium with yellow-green foliage such as ‘Gold Star’ or ‘Golden Ball’.
+It pairs beautifully with perennial plants featuring mauve or violet flowers, planted at its base.
+Fremontodendron complements lavender, Siberian irises, and thyme, all of which thrive under similar growing conditions.
+You could also plant an Pittosporum tenuifolium with yellow-green foliage, such as ‘Gold Star’ or ‘Golden Ball’.

-For more pairing ideas, check out Éric’s article: combining Fremontodendron.
+For more pairing ideas, check out Éric’s article: pairing Fremontodendron.

 Comments